rclone/rclone/docs/content/chunker.md

 Hence, if you choose metadata format of `none`, chunker will report hashsum as `UNSUPPORTED`.

-Please note that metadata is stored only for composite files.
-If a file is small (smaller than configured chunk size), chunker will transparently redirect hash requests to wrapped remote, so support depends on that.
+Please note that by default metadata is stored only for composite files.
+If a file is smaller than configured chunk size, chunker will transparently redirect hash requests to wrapped remote, so support depends on that.
 You will see the empty string as a hashsum of requested type for small files if the wrapped remote doesn't support it.